 Ian Fraser is an award-winning journalist, commentator and broadcaster who writes about business, finance, politics and economics.
 His work has been published by among others The Economist, Financial Times, The Sunday Times, BBC News, Thomson Reuters, Dow Jones, Daily Mail, Mail on Sunday, Independent on Sunday, the Herald, Sunday Herald, Accountancy, CA Magazine and Citywire.

-His recently completed book, Shredded: The Rise and Fall of the Royal Bank of Scotland, explores how and why RBS, the world’s largest company at the time of its collapse (it had “assets” of $3 trillion in 2007-08), became the world’s most expensive bank to bail out.
-The book — based on interviews with more than 120 current and former RBS insiders, external advisers to the bank, politicians, and others — is published by Birlinn in May 2014.
+His recently completed book, Shredded: The Rise and Fall of the Royal Bank of Scotland, explores how and why RBS, the world’s largest company at the time of its collapse (it had assets” of $3 trillion in 2007-08), became the world’s most expensive bank to bail out.
+The book — based on interviews with more than 120 current and former RBS insiders, external advisers to the bank, politicians, and others — is published by Birlinn on 6 June 2014.

-He is a judge on the Scottish Legal Awards and was an external member of the Institute of Chartered Accountants of Scotland’s Future of Assurance working group (June-December 2010).
+He served as a judge on the Scottish Legal Awards from 2008 to 2013, and was an external member of the Institute of Chartered Accountants of Scotland’s Future of Assurance working group in 2010-11.
 In 2009-10, Ian was visiting lecturer at the department of film, media and journalism at the University of Stirling, where he taught on the UK’s first MSc in financial journalism, a course he helped to launch.

 From March to September 2009 he was business editor, Scotland, of The Sunday Times.